Merl Condit

-Merlyn Edwin Condit (March 21, 1917 – October 18, 1992), nicknamed "Merlyn the Magician," was an American football H-back in the National Football League for the Pittsburgh Steelers, the Washington Redskins, and the Brooklyn Dodgers.
+Merlyn Edwin Condit (March 21, 1917 – October 18, 1992), nicknamed "Merlyn the Magician", was an American professional football halfback in the National Football League (NFL) for the Pittsburgh Steelers, Washington Redskins, and Brooklyn Dodgers.
 He played college football at West Virginia University and Carnegie Mellon University.

 Professional career

-The Cleveland Rams selected Condit in the second round of the 1940 NFL Draft, but he never played for them, instead joining Pittsburgh as a rookie in 1940, where he earned a selection to the NFL All-Star Game.
+The Cleveland Rams selected Condit in the second round of the 1940 NFL draft, but he never played for them, instead joining Pittsburgh as a rookie in 1940, where he earned a selection to the NFL All-Star Game.
 Condit next played three seasons for the Brooklyn Dodgers between 1941 and 1943.
 In 1942 Condit finished second in the league in rushing yards and total yards from scrimmage, and first in yards per carry.
 He was named to his second All-Star Game and was voted 2nd team All-NFL by the AP, NFL, and NY Daily News.

 Condit also contributed to Brooklyn's defense and special teams.
 He intercepted 10 passes for the Dodgers, kicked 5 field goals and 21 extra points, and served as punter and punt returner during his time with the club.

 Condit served in World War II during parts of 1943 and 1944.
 He returned to the NFL in 1945, playing that year for the Washington Redskins.
 He finished his career with Pittsburgh in 1946.